2.2.1 Basics of care

-The Registrar must make a determination of the care a parent or non-parent carer is likely to have of the child during the 12-month care period, which will often be at least partly prospective.
+The Registrar must make a determination of the care a parent or non-parent carer is likely to have, or has had, of the child during the relevant care period.
 In making a determination, the Registrar may use or request information about past care to form a judgment about likely future care.
 In doing this, the Registrar may consider patterns of care that have been established in recent months if it is satisfied that the pattern is likely to continue.

-Parents may be able to support their claims by providing records of the nights the children have spent in their care.
+Parties may be able to support their claims by providing records of the care provided for the children.
 The Registrar will consider a wide range of evidence, including records of visits to health care providers, other services, or diary entries.
 The Registrar may also have records of past contact with the parent or carer that is relevant and can also use Centrelink information.

 The Registrar can consider statements provided by third parties.
 The Registrar will advise the third party and the parent who provided the statement that the other parent will be told the source and details of the information contained in the statement so that they can comment.
 If the third party or parent providing the information does not want the details provided to the other parent, the Registrar will not consider the statement when making a decision.

 The Registrar will respect the privacy of the parents and the children involved.
 The Registrar will not contact third parties without the consent of the parent who provided the information and will not imply that the third party is obliged to provide information to the Registrar.
 If a parent provides a written statement from a third party, the Registrar will infer that they have consented to the third party being contacted.